ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers before midnight.
-Mostly cloudy.
-Low around 40, with temperatures rising to around 42 overnight.
-Northwest
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 1am.
+Mostly cloudy, with a low around 40.
+West northwest wind 13 to 17 mph, with
-         wind 5 to 15 mph, with gusts as high as 24 mph.
-Chance of precipitation is 40%.<br></div>
+         gusts as high as 30 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Partly sunny.
-High near 42, with temperatures falling to around 37 in the afternoon.
-Northwest wind 14 to 17 mph, with gusts
+         <h3>Sunday</h3>A chance of rain showers between 7am and 5pm, then a chance of rain and snow showers.
+Partly sunny.
+High near 42, with temperatures
-         as high as 28 mph.<br></div>
+         falling to around 37 in the afternoon.
+Northwest wind 15 to 18 mph, with gusts as high as 31 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Partly cloudy, with a low around 25.
-Northwest wind 8 to 13 mph, with gusts as high as 21 mph.<br></div>
+Northwest wind 8 to 13 mph, with gusts as high as 22 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">